-The Fort Wayne Parks & Recreation Department will be applying for a Gold Medal from the National Recreation & Park Association (NRPA) in 2021.
+The Fort Wayne Parks & Recreation Department will be applying for a Gold Medal from the National Recreation & Park Association (NRPA) again very soon.
 As we go about this process we want to keep you informed.
 Thanks for the tremendous support you have demonstrated for the department over the years!

 Pictures representing Downtown Redevelopment in the past year: